OndrejLosensky/OndrejLosensky/README.md

 I like to create modern applications.
 My most used framework is Next.js with TypeScript.
 I also specialize in graphics design to make everything look sleek.

-My biggest goal is to create fully functional **Content Management System** for portfolio websites and blog apps ( Something like WordPress but actually good)
+I am currently focusing on creating **Content Management System** for portfolio websites and blog apps.

 Currently working **as Junior Front-end React Developer** in Prague